-When you first enroll in Humana Group Medicare PDP Plan, we let you know the amount of the penalty.
-If you don't pay your Part D late enrollment penalty, you could lose your prescription drug benefits.
+When you first enroll in the PEEHIP Humana Group Medicare PDP Plan, we let you know the amount of the penalty.
+PEEHIP will pay the cost of the late enrollment penalty.

 You don't have to pay the Part D late enrollment penalty if: